Meet Adam Buxton, buying advisor Oxfordshire and the Cotswolds

 11th February 2016

-“This one is a pretty good microcosm of what we do,” says Adam Buxton answering the question: which was your favourite deal last year?
+“This one is a pretty good microcosm of what we do,” says Adam Buxton recalling a previous deal.

 “My client gave a very precise, very detailed description of the ideal that he and his wife had in their minds.
 I started to picture the property and match it up with a house that I knew of.
 Several sales had fallen through on this property the previous year and it was therefore ‘off market’, but I knew that the problem could be resolved with some swift action and specialist legal advice.
 I instinctively felt that it matched the brief more closely than a couple of other properties that they were considering.
 When they first saw it, the response was ‘that looks amazing’, and when we completed the purchase seven weeks later, that was their reaction again.”